 Filtering a Subset of Tables and Visualizations on a Page in Displayr

-When you are working in Displayr’s edit mode, you can choose which items on a page to filter by selecting the items and applying a filter.
+When you are working in Displayr's edit mode, you can choose which items on a page to filter by selecting the items and applying a filter.
 When people view your published document (view mode) and apply a filter to a page, the default behavior is that all the things on the page are filtered.
-Sometimes you may want design your document in such a way that when your viewers apply a filter, it will affect some items but not others.
+Sometimes you may want to design your document in such a way that when your viewers apply a filter, it filters some items but not others.
 For example, comparing results within a segment to the total sample.
 It is not desirable to have filters applied to the results for the total sample.

 This post describes four strategies for restricting the filtering so that it only applies to a subset of the items.
-Strategies 1 and 2 are to create outputs which do not interact with the page filters.
+Strategies 1 and 2 are to create outputs that do not interact with the page filters.
 Such items will not update when a user changes the filters.
 Strategy 3 is to set up your own custom menus to control filters, rather than using the built-in Filters menu.
-Finally, Strategy 4 is to set up items which do not update at all until you, the document author, choose to update them.
+Finally, Strategy 4 sets up items that do not update until you, the document author, choose to update them.

 Strategy 1: Creating R Outputs that do not use filters

-The first strategy is to use an calculation in an R Output to generate the desired result.
-As R calculations do not incorporate filters unless you deliberately build the filter in to the calculation, such an output will be unaffected when a view of your document applies a filter.
+The first strategy is to use a calculation in an R Output to generate the desired result.
+R calculations do not incorporate filters unless you deliberately build the filter into the calculation.
+R outputs will be unaffected when a view of your document applies a filter.
 Consider the following example of creating a table with R.

 The table below on the left was created by dragging a variable from the Data tree onto a page.
 If a filter is applied in view mode this table will be automatically updated.
 The table on the right was created by inserting an R Output with R CODE of